mgutz/gorazor/README.md

 <div>Hello @strings.ToUpper(req.CurrentUser.Name)</div>
 ```

-`gorazor` by defaults escapes any value that is not a `SafeBuffer`.
+`razor` escapes any value that is not of type `razor.SafeBuffer`.
 To
 insert unescaped data create a helper function.
 See [example helper](views/helper.go) directory:

 ```go